Student Handbook

 Furniture

 Furniture and equipment are not to be taken from public areas and/or private rooms for use in assigned rooms or outside of the residence hall.
 Residents are responsible for all furniture in their assigned room.
 Only college supplied bunk beds, beds, and lofts are permitted.
 Destruction of college furniture is not tolerated.
 In any situation where you are requesting a different bed, you must have permission from your hall director.
-The hall director will then submit a work order to have the bed moved.
+The Residence Hall Director will then submit a work order to have the bed moved.
 Residents desiring to create a loft in their individual rooms are to be in compliance with the Colorado Department of Health sanitary standards and regulation for public accommodations effective April 15, 1971.
 Single beds shall be spaced not closer than 36 inches laterally or end to end and double deck facilities shall be spaced not less than 60 inches laterally or end to end.
-There shall be a clearing space of at least 27 inches between the mattresses of a double bunk…for fire and personal reasons, nothing is allowed to cover, hang down, or block the view underneath a loft or top bunked bed (i.e., blankets, sheets, tapestries, banners, etc.).
+There shall be a clearing space of at least 27 inches between the mattresses of a double bunk.
+For fire and personal reasons, nothing is allowed to cover, hang down, or block the view underneath a loft or top bunked bed (i.e., blankets, sheets, tapestries, banners, etc.).

 Housekeeping